The best retro game consoles

 Reasons to avoid

-The Sony PlayStation Classic released to celebrate Sony's first foray into console gaming landed with the force of a bomb.
+The Sony PlayStation Classic, released to celebrate Sony's first foray into console gaming, landed with the force of a bomb.
 As well as being immensely popular at the time, the PlayStation established a lineage of machines that continue to dominate the market today.
 As such, it was inevitable that they'd bring the original back for a lap of honour.

 This re-release reduces the console's size and adds USB and HDMI cable ports.
 Other than that, it's been left exactly as it appeared in the era of the Spice Girls and Friends.
 And honestly, why would you change anything about it?
-It was always a gorgeous machine to begin with thanks to its simple design, friendly oversized buttons, and eye-catching disc tray.
+It was always a gorgeous machine to begin with, thanks to its simple design, friendly oversized buttons, and eye-catching disc tray.

 Yet, it's hard not to love this package overall.
-The games included vary in quality but all have a place in PlayStation's history – Tekken 3, Ridge Racer Type 4, and Metal Gear Solid are excellent.
-Though it's a shame we don't get Tomb Raider, Crash Bandicoot and other big entries.
+The games included vary in quality, but all have a place in PlayStation's history – Tekken 3, Ridge Racer Type 4, and Metal Gear Solid are excellent.
+Though it's a shame we don't get Tomb Raider, Crash Bandicoot, and other big entries.
 If you're a Sony PlayStation collector and fan, this remains a unique and lovely way to bring back the feeling of gaming in the 90s.

 Best retro game consoles: also tested

-In my intro to this guide I mentioned why I've focused on consoles designed to play retro games; machines that emulate the games but also the design, feel and sensation of replaying an iconic games console.
+In my intro to this guide, I mentioned why I've focused on consoles designed to play retro games; machines that emulate the games but also the design, feel, and sensation of replaying an iconic games console.
 Below are two more examples that are worth checking out.

-I also acknowledged if you just want to play retro games, modern consoles are good choices too.
+I also acknowledged that if you just want to play retro games, modern consoles are good choices too.
 Below are some more recommended ways to play classic games.

-My Arcade Atari Pocket Player Pro
+My Arcade Atari Gamestation Go

-Nintendo Switch OLED
+Nintendo Switch 2

-Read our Nintendo Switch review
+Read our Nintendo Switch 2 review

-PlayStation 5
+Sony PlayStation 5 (Disc Edition)

 Read our PlayStation 5 review

-Xbox Series X/S
+Microsoft Xbox Series X/S

 Read our Xbox Series X review